AndyLaiJS/Visual-Box/README.md

 ## TO-DO
 - [ ] Save & Load configuration
 - [x] Copy configuration into a Flutter code
+- [ ] Allow share code configuration to WhatsApp or other media functionality
 - [x] Model Box stays fixed after scrolling down some amount (via StickyHeader())
 - [x] Color picker
 - [x] Validator for the TextField (they're all disabled atm)